 All HDR candidates start their research degrees as probationary candidates.

-Refer to the HDR Confirmation of Candidature - Guidelines (provided below).
+- refer to the HDR Confirmation of Candidature - Guidelines (link below).

-Candidates revise and resubmit their Research Plan to request changes to their candidature such as:
+Candidates complete and submit a Variation to Candidature form to request changes to their candidature such as:

 - Study mode